ZacharyTaylor/Catkin-Builder/README.md

 ### Without Git:
 Download the sorce zip and extract to a folder named "Catkin-Bulder-Sublime" in the Sublime Text Packages directory

-## Usage:
-Switch your build system in Sublime to Catkin by going to Tools -> Build system -> Catkin.
-Build your files using Ctrl+B or Ctrl+Shift+B for build options.

-Can be called on any type of file that is in a Catkin Package.

-If the build process encounters an error the process will attempt to reprint the first error last so it can be found more easily (feature can be disabled by changing a flag see Other Options section).

 ## Build Variants
 * **Catkin:** builds the package the file it is called from belongs to.
 * **Catkin - build dependencies:** Builds the package and all the packages it depends on.